Procedure Guide ·Tooth Extraction ·2026

 1Can cats eat without teeth?

-Yes — cats adapt well to having no teeth, using tongue and gums to eat wet food immediately after recovery.
-Many eventually eat dry kibble too.
-Most owners report their cat eats better once the painful teeth are gone.
+Yes - cats adapt well to having no teeth.
+They use tongue and gums to eat wet food immediately after recovery.
+Many eventually eat dry kibble.
+Most owners report their cat eats better once painful teeth are gone.

 2How long does it take a cat to recover from tooth extraction?

-Most cats eat soft food comfortably within 24-48 hours.
-The extraction sites take 1-2 weeks to fully heal.
-Pain medication is given for 5-7 days.
-Cats are often more active and eat better within days because the source of chronic pain has been removed.
+Most cats eat soft food within 24-48 hours.
+Sites fully heal in 1-2 weeks.
+Pain meds 5-7 days.
+Cats are more active and eat better within days once pain is removed.

 3What is feline tooth resorption?

-Tooth resorption is a progressive condition where the body breaks down its own tooth structure.
-It affects over 50% of adult cats and is the most common reason for extraction.
-The cause is unknown, and the only treatment is removal — there's no way to save a resorbing tooth.
+A progressive condition where the body breaks down tooth structure.
+Affects 50%+ of adult cats - the most common extraction reason.
+Cause unknown; only treatment is removal.
+No way to save a resorbing tooth.

 4How do I know if my cat needs a tooth extracted?

-Signs include bad breath, drooling, pawing at the mouth, difficulty eating, and red or bleeding gums.
-Many cats hide dental pain well, so problems are often discovered at exams.
-Dental X-rays reveal issues invisible on the surface.
+Signs: bad breath, drooling, pawing at mouth, difficulty eating, red or bleeding gums.
+Many cats hide pain, so problems are discovered at exams.
+Dental X-rays reveal hidden issues.

 5Is anesthesia required for cat tooth extraction?

 Yes.
-Proper extractions and dental X-rays require general anesthesia — a conscious cat cannot be safely examined or treated.
+Extractions and X-rays require general anesthesia - a conscious cat cannot be safely examined or treated.
 Modern protocols are very safe, and pre-anesthetic bloodwork identifies risk factors.

 6What is full-mouth extraction and when is it needed?

-Full-mouth extraction removes all or nearly all teeth.
-It's the standard treatment for feline stomatitis — a severe autoimmune mouth inflammation.
-About 60-80% of cats improve dramatically after the procedure, which provides the best quality of life despite sounding extreme.
+Removes all or nearly all teeth - standard treatment for feline stomatitis, a severe autoimmune mouth inflammation.
+60-80% of cats improve dramatically.
+Despite sounding extreme, it provides the best quality of life for affected cats.

 7Does pet insurance cover cat tooth extractions?

-Many accident/illness policies cover medically necessary extractions due to dental disease.
-However, dental coverage varies widely between insurers.
-Some have separate dental waiting periods of 30-90 days.
-Some exclude dental entirely.
-Pre-existing dental conditions are always excluded.
-Check your policy's dental section specifically.
+Many accident/illness policies cover medically necessary extractions.
+Dental coverage varies - some have separate 30-90 day waiting periods, some exclude dental entirely.
+Pre-existing conditions excluded.
+Check your policy's dental section.

 Marcel Janik, founder of RealVetCost